dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/index.md

 # Change Tracking in EF Core

 Each <xref:Microsoft.EntityFrameworkCore.DbContext> instance tracks changes made to entities.
-These tracked entities in turn drive the changes to the database when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> or <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync%2A> is called.
+These tracked entities in turn drive the changes to the database when <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A>is called.

 This document presents an overview of Entity Framework Core (EF Core) change tracking and how it relates to queries and updates.

 > [!TIP]
 > You can run and debug into all the code in this document by [downloading the sample code from GitHub](https://github.com/dotnet/EntityFramework.Docs/tree/master/samples/core/ChangeTracking/ChangeTrackingInEFCore).

+> [!TIP]
+> For simplicity, this document uses and references synchronous methods such as <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> rather their async equivalents such as <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChangesAsync%2A>.
+Calling and awaiting the async method can be substituted unless otherwise noted.

 ## How to track entities